stryngs/airpwn-ng/README.md

 ---

 - Inject to all visible clients (a.k.a Broadcast Mode)
-- Inject on both open networks and WEP/WPA protected networks
+- Inject on OPEN, WEP and WPA protected networks
 - Targeted injection with -t MAC:ADDRESS [MAC:ADDRESS]
 - Gather all visible cookies (Broadcast Mode)
 - Gather cookies for specific websites (--websites websites_list.txt)